Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

 Does climate matter for heat pumps?

-HVAC technician who has experience in your city before getting your heart set on a heat pump.
-If the equipment just isn’t right for your area, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you could start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before getting your heart set on a heat pump.
+If the equipment just isn’t right for your climate, you could have very high electric bills.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

-How does a heat pump compare with a furnace?
+How does a heat pump stack up against a furnace?

-and is necessary for certain cooler climates.
-That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As strange as it may seem, during cooler temperatures, a heat pump is intended to pull heat from the air outside and use it to warm the inside air.
-Even when it feels cold outside, there is still a sufficient amount of heat for the heat pump to function well, but at extremely low temperatures there is not ample heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may be ideal during the cooler temperatures for someone in Tampa, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+A furnace is a more powerful heating system and is essential for certain cooler climates.
+That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit.
+As peculiar as it may sound, during heating season, a heat pump is intended to remove heat from the outside air and use it to warm the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to work properly, but in exceptionally cold climates there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
+So while a heat pump may be ideal during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
 If freezing temperatures hit and you don’t have a furnace to take over, a heat pump could run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-a free in-home quote.
-We are here to answer any and all of your questions to help you make the right decision for your home.
+If you still aren’t convinced which system is best for your home, call Stallion Heating and Air Conditioning to schedule a no-charge in-home quote.
+We are here to answer any and all of your questions to ensure you choose the right option for your home.